-3.4 Integrating This direction applies because the planning proposal will a Land Use and a zone relating to urban land by seeking to rezone the site Transport from R2 Low Density residential to B3 Commercial Core.
-Transport from R2 Low Density residential to B3 Commercial Core
+This direction applies because the planning proposal will alter a zone relating to urban land by seeking to rezone the site from R2 Low Density residential to B3 Commercial Core.

-The planning proposal is consistent with this direction The objective of because it seeks to rezone a catalyst site within a strategic this direction is to centre from low density residential to commercial use.
-The ensure that urban planning proposal gives effect to, and is consistent with the aims, objectives and principles of Improving transport choice - Guidelines for planning and development and The right land use locations, Place for Business and Services - Planning Policy.
+The planning proposal is consistent with this direction because it seeks to rezone a catalyst site within a strategic centre from low density residential to commercial use.
+The planning proposal gives effect to, and is consistent with the aims, objectives and principles of Improving transport choice - Guidelines for planning and development and The right Place for Business and Services - Planning Policy.
 A new commercial development on the site will encourage greater use of walking, cycling and public transport in the Raymond Terrace town centre and encourage jobs close to existing housing.